Suceava: Historical data for the town proper

-Old houses in Suceava's downtown, as seen in early January 2023.
+Old historical houses in Suceava's downtown, as seen in early January 2023.
 Urban legend has it that their cellars have underground tunnels leading to the medieval seat fortress.

 The Austrian census of 1869, which recorded only population in absolute numbers (bereft of ethnicity or religion), indicated that then small town of Suceava had a total population of 7,450 permanent inhabitants.
 The Austrian census of 1880 indicated that the town of Suceava had a total population of 10,104, of which 5,862 were Germans (i.e. Bukovina Germans), 2,652 Romanians, 441 Ruthenians, and 784 inhabitants belonging to other ethnic groups.

 The Austrian census of 1890 indicated that the town of Suceava had a total population of 10,221, of which 5,965 were Germans (i.e. Bukovina Germans), 2,417 Romanians, 644 Ruthenians, and 905 inhabitants belonging to other ethnic groups.

 In 1900, when the town was still under Imperial Austrian administration, its total population amounted to 10,955 inhabitants.
 Of those, 61.5% declared their native language to be German (i.e. Hochdeutsch), followed by Romanian with 25.38%, and Ruthenian (or Ukrainian) with 5.46%.
+In 1918, when Bukovina became part of the enlarged Kingdom of Romania (also known as Greater Romania during the interwar period), the population of Suceava amounted to 10,200 citizens.
 20 years later, when the town had already switched to the Kingdom of Romania, the 1930 Romanian census recorded a population that amounted to c.
 17,000 inhabitants with the following ethno-linguistic composition: